pagarba/iot-flux/tutorials/turorialOne.md

 # TrigXIOT Portal -  Connect your Rasperry Pi to TrigX IOT

-Setting up MQTT on a headless Raspberry Pi and connecting it to TrigX IOT platform
+### Setting up MQTT on a headless Raspberry Pi and connecting it to TrigX IOT platform

-In this tutorial we will:
+In this Tutorial we will :

--- Install Raspbian Strech Lite on headless Raspberry Pi 3 Model B -- Set up WiFi on Raspberry Pi
+- Install Raspbian Strech Lite on headless Raspberry Pi 3 Model B
+- Set up WiFi on Raspberry Pi
--- Install Mosquitto (MQTT Server) on Raspberry Pi
+- Install Mosquitto (MQTT Server) on Raspberry Pi
--- Register Devices & Channles on the TrigXIOT platform -- Connect Raspberry Pi with TrigX IOT Platform
+- Register Devices & Channles on the TrigXIOT platform
+- Connect Raspberry Pi with TrigX IOT Platform

 *** To follow this tutorial you will need a computer, Raspberry Pi (I have RPi 3 Model B), microSD card and WiFi connection.